Skip to content

 # Should show "Hello from Docker!" message

 Pause and predict: When you run the command below, what happens if port 8080 on your host machine is already in use by another application?
 The command will fail because Docker cannot bind to an already occupied host port.
-You would need to choose a different host port, like -p 8081:80.
+You would need to choose a different host port, like -p 8081:80, while keeping the container-side port at 80 because nginx still listens there.

 Terminal window